A vanilla JavaScript Web Component for Leaflet using GeoJSON

 }));

-The <leaflet-map> is using the attribute fitToBounds
+The <leaflet-geojson-map> is using the attribute fit-to-bounds

-<leaflet-map id="walk-throught-el-retiro"
+<leaflet-geojson-map id="walk-throught-el-retiro"

 longitude="-3.6843547932100424"